inveniosoftware/docs-invenio-rdm/docs/deployment/configuration.md

 ## Nginx

-These charts allow you to configure the amount of connections per nginx node (replica) and the amount of nodes:
+This chart allows you to configure the amount of connections per nginx node (replica) and the amount of nodes:

 ```
 nginx: